-After two months of testing alongside H13 competitors, here is an honest look at what the HSP001 does well and where it falls short.
+After two months of testing alongside mid-range competitors, here is an honest look at what the HSP001 does well and where it stands in a crowded field.

 | Grade | Efficiency | Used In |